storrington prayer loft

 Situated in the picturesque village of Storrington in West Sussex.
 A couple commissioned GTA to create a new contemplation space adjacent to their spacious family home.
 The client came to us with a very strong brief the new space was for an additional floor to added on top of their existing garage.
 The space was for an Anglican Priest to have a space to pray and meditate in.
 The private home sits within a three-acre mixed woodland garden backing onto the woods of Sandgate Park a conservation area and site of special and scientific interest.

 The prayer loft form is a funnel shape that points north.
-The top of the funnel is glazed with a large rooflight to allow light to filter down into the space.
-The building has low level windows that provides views to the surroundings when it’s inhibitors are sitting or kneeling.
-The roof forms the majority if the building which is covered in cedar shingles with a balcony cut into the roof at the rear that provides beautiful views out to the garden.
+The top of the funnel is glazed with a large roof light to allow light to filter down into the space.
+The building has low level windows that provide views of the surroundings when its inhibitors are sitting or kneeling.
+The roof forms the majority of the building which is covered in cedar shingles with a balcony cut into the roof at the rear that provides beautiful views out to the garden.
 Internally, the proposed spaces are natural with jute carpets, timber joinery and a wood burning stove.
 The space is grand and bright creating a unique space with an abundance of natural light.

 The new prayer lofts function is not for space, but rather as a way to bring providing an oasis within a busy family household for meditation and reflection.
 The design creates a space for the client to enjoy away from the main house.
 On the ground floor, the garage space was reduced to make way for a timber staircase and generous workshop.
 Carefully positioned roof lights, glazing and internal openings create new and direct views out towards the mature garden.